Best Vegan Prenatal Vitamin and DHA

 - Lanolin is a product made from sheep’s wool and is commonly found in skin products and vitamin D supplements.

 - Magnesium stearate, a compound found in beef, chicken, and other animal products is frequently used as a filler in supplements.
 Fortunately, there are plant-based sources of magnesium stearate available, so just check and ensure the manufacturer differentiates between animal and plant-sourced magnesium stearate.
+At Natalist, our powdered magnesium supplement is formulated with magnesium gluconate, a more easily absorbable form of magnesium that also happens to be vegetarian.

 - Carmine, frequently listed as Red-4, is a dye found in many foods and supplements that’s derived from crushed up insects.